Areas of Expertise

 After spending several years as an ocean carbon cycle researcher, mostly at Woods Hole Oceanographic Institution on Cape Cod (“the oceanographic institution on the mainland,” to the Jaws fans out there), Sarah wanted a chance to work at the border between science and policy.
 Instead of doing scientific research and hoping someone would pick it up and use it, she wanted to help bring new science directly into policy that would create action and positive change for the ocean.
 So she moved to Ocean Conservancy, where she does that work every day.
 She also gets to write about science and decode its mysteries for people who don’t see the secret logic of chemistry the same way she does.

-As Director of Ocean Conservancy’s Ocean Acidification Program, Sarah combines her science and communication skills to educate and engage decision-makers and stakeholders from every political perspective on ocean acidification, identifying ways that different groups can take action.
+As Director of Climate Science at Ocean Conservancy, Sarah combines her science and communication skills to educate and engage decision-makers and stakeholders from every political perspective on ocean acidification, identifying ways that different groups can take action.
 Her goal is to show that this issue is relevant and impacting people today in order to gain long-term support to protect communities, cultures and livelihoods from the threat of ocean acidification.

 Sarah is currently a Coordinating Lead Author on Working Group II of the IPCC’s 6th Assessment Report, and has recently served as Review Editor on the 4th National Climate Assessment, and Lead Author on the 2nd State of the Carbon Cycle Report, as well as the author of dozens of peer-reviewed scientific journal articles in high-impact journals including Science and Nature Climate Change.

 - Ph.D., Marine Science, University of Georgia, 2006